f5devcentral/techxchange-gitops-lab/docs/virtualserver.md

 The Brewz developers have an issue where their APIs are not always returning a JSON response.
 A good example is when you lookup a product that does not exist.
 The API returns a 400 HTTP response code but the body payload is *"Could not find the product!"*.

-1. Run the following command from a terminal in the **devbox** vm to test this output:
+1. Run the following command in the Visual Studio Code terminal to test this output:

     ```bash
     export BREWZ_URL=<your brewz application url without the path>